pyOpenSci/pyopensci.github.io/_posts/2023-03-22-demystifying-python-packaging.md

 1. Many learn how to create a Python package by copying the structure of other packages built by maintainers they respect.
 2. Much of the existing Python packaging blog post and guidebook content online is dated.
 The community needs dependable, maintained resources that they can rely on!
 3. Much of the existing packaging resources also assumes to base technical knowledge making it difficult for beginners to work through.
-4. pyOpenSci is [creating a Python packaging guidebook driven ](https://www.pyopensci.org/python-package-guide/)by singificant community input from packaging maintainers, scientific representatitves and others in the community to help guide people towards the best packaging approaches that follow current standards and use current tools.
+4. pyOpenSci is [creating a Python packaging guidebook driven ](https://www.pyopensci.org/python-package-guide/) by significant community input from packaging maintainers, scientific representatives and others in the community to help guide people towards the best packaging approaches that follow current standards and use current tools.
+Stay tuned for more content on environments, CI and testing!

 <figure>
     <a href="/images/python-package-tools-decision-tree.png">